makersquare/admissions-challenge-2/README.md

-# Admissions Challenge 2 of 2: Tic-Tac-Toe
+# (old) Admissions Challenge (2 of 2): Tic-Tac-Toe

+This is an old version of the 2nd Admissions Challenge.
+If you have already started the admissions process and were working on this project, you may continue to work on it and submit this project.
+Your technical interview will still be over this process.
+If not, please ignore this branch.

 In this project you will be finishing an implementation of the game **tic-tac-toe**.